Conducting Online Ethnographies during the COVID-19 Pandemic

 The researcher must select a topic of interest.

 Theory is critical for guiding a research practice.
-Whether explicit or implicit, a study must include an underlying theoretical approach which helps to frame the problem and define how to address it.
+Whether explicit or implicit, a study must include an underlying theoretical approach that helps to frame the problem and define how to address it.

 Conducting fieldwork requires observing, asking, and writing.
 The researcher is responsible for cross-checking and comparing the data that is collected and then reporting it in a final product.

-The researcher should uphold a standard of ethics associated with human subjects research by explaining their positionality as an ethnographer and member-checking to ensure an accurate representation of their subjects’ perspectives and behaviors.
+A standard of ethics associated with human subjects research should be upheld by explaining the researcher’s role as an ethnographer and member-checking to ensure an accurate representation of the subjects’ perspectives and behaviors.

 “The Impact on Single Black Women Sheltering-in-Place Alone During a Pandemic”